eckerson/spatula/README.md

 -------------
 Configuration files are stored in the "/lib/config" directory.
 The files are formatted in JSON, with a *.json file extension.
+The application will auto-load any JSON file in that directory.
 To reference a config setting, call "config.get( _setting_, _config (optional)_ )".
 By default, "config.get()" will reference the "Application" config (so you only need to specify a config if you are reading from an alternative config file).
+The name of the config is determined by the file name (for example, settings in the foo.json config can be referenced by calling "config.get( _setting_, "foo" )").

 Object Caching